maxhbr/LDBcollector/md/Glulxe.md

                         ]
                     ],
                     "__calculatedCopyleft": "NoCopyleft",
-                    "__impliedText": "The source code in this package is copyright 1999-2010 by Andrew Plotkin.\n\nYou may copy and distribute it freely, by any means and under any conditions, as long as the code and documentation is not changed.
-You may also incorporate this code into your own program and distribute that, or modify this code and use and distribute the modified version, as long as you retain a notice in your program or documentation which mentions my name and the URL shown above.", "__impliedURLs": [
+                    "__impliedText": "You may copy and distribute it freely, by any means and under any conditions,\nas long as the code and documentation is not changed.
+You may also incorporate\nthis code into your own program and distribute that, or modify this code and\nuse and distribute the modified version, as long as you retain a notice in your\nprogram or documentation which mentions my name and the URL shown above.", "__impliedURLs": [
                         [
                             "Homepage",